dpieve/Exercises/README.md

 # Exercises
 I am using Online Judges to learn more about algorithms and C++.
 I am solving while I'm learning, so they are easy to understand and can be used as a starting point for beginners.
-Just search by name or use the links
+Just search by name or use the links.

  1. http://codeforces.com/                            (CF)
  2. https://www.hackerrank.com/                       (HE)